wxGlade/wxGlade/sphinx/tutorial.rst

 * click on the Notebook icon |notebook| in the section "Containers" of the *Palette* window to start placing a notebook
 * click on the hatched area in the *Design* window or on the sizer slot |sizer_slot| in the *Tree* window
-* in the dialog, select ``wxNB_TOP`` to place the notebook tabs at the top
+* in the dialog, select :guilabel:`wxNB_TOP` to place the notebook tabs at the top

 The newly created notebook will have one page already, which consists of just a panel.
-It will have a default name like ``notebook_1_pane_1``.
+It will have a default name like :guilabel:`notebook_1_pane_1`.

 **Fill the first page:**